Prometheus-X-association/t-ai-carisma/docs/lola/design-document-LORIA.md

 Some comments:

-- Dataset are mainly learning traces generated from learning platform and formated in xAPI standard.
+- Dataset are mainly learning traces generated from learning platform and formatted in xAPI standard.
 - Metadata could be described on the xAPI profile server [xAPI profile server ](https://profiles.adlnet.gov/profiles)
-- For the upload task, a dedicated utility we developed could be used for a secured tranfer (it uses the sFTP protocol).
+- For the upload task, a dedicated utility we developed could be used for a secured transfer (it uses the sFTP protocol).

 **Auditing an algorithm**